TomasBagdanavicius/stonetable/README.md

 For example, say we have file `src/file.php` that performs a calculation function.
 Now, to test that calculation you would create `test/demo/static/file.php` which would be a direct associate to the source file.
 In case there was an issue in the static file that you want to troubleshoot, you would create an associate playground file in `test/demo/playground/file.php`.

-Chaining hasn't been fully implemented for the `units/` directory, therefore for now the common practise is to create custom directories with unit files inside `test/units/static/` directory, eg. `test/units/static/category-1/unit-test-1.php`.
+Chaining hasn't been fully implemented for the `units/` directory, therefore for now the common practice is to create custom directories with unit files inside `test/units/static/` directory, eg. `test/units/static/category-1/unit-test-1.php`.

 Find the [starter demo file](src/resources/project-blueprint/test/demo/static/%2Bnew.php) and the [starter unit test file](src/resources/project-blueprint/test/units/%2Bnew.php) to create your demo and unit test files.